yashsriram/hawkeye/README.md

 ## description
 - A simple real-time 2D pose tracking algorithm using visual odometry.
 - Designed to be deployed in a mobile phone to use it as an external-mouse-like controller.
-- A rudimentary intertial odometer using accelerometer with eularian integration is provided as a control.
+- A rudimentary inertial odometer using accelerometer with eularian integration is provided as a control.

 ### assumptions
 - The device is constrained to have only translation and rotation in a 2D space (ex. on a computer desk).